Emilwhisper/OptiScalerBuilder/README.md

 ## Usage

-You can download the latest prebuilt release from the [Releases page](https://github.com/bygalacos/OptiScalerBuilder/releases/latest), or build it yourself by following these steps:
+You can download all the prebuilt releases from the [Releases page](https://github.com/bygalacos/OptiScalerBuilder/releases), or build it yourself by following these steps:

 1. Fork this repository.
 2. Open the **Actions** tab.